-All GP trainees will attend whole day teaching for one day each month.
+All GP trainees will attend whole day teaching on the second Wednesday of each month.

-The programme aims to improve knowledge and skills and will roll over three years, focussing on one area of the GP Curriculum each month.
+The programme aims to improve knowledge and skills and will roll over three years, focusing on one area of the GP Curriculum each month.
 Experts in each area, supported by GP trainers, will deliver the teaching, and will provide a mixture of presentations, small group and case-based teaching.
 The morning session will focus on experts sharing their knowledge and skills.
-In the afternoon session there will be time for PEAS followed by a session thinking about how to apply what has been learnt in the morning session in Primary Care.
+The afternoon session will be thinking about how to apply what has been learnt in the morning session in Primary Care.

 Aims of GP Teaching sessions